STOP Wage Garnishments in ARIZONA

 When Can Your Wages Be Garnished?

 In most cases, a creditor must first get a court judgement that states you owe them money.
-A wage garnishment order cannot be obtained without this judgement.
+A creditor cannot obtain a wage garnishment order without this judgement.
 So, if you owe on a medical bill, for example, this creditor cannot garnish your wages unless they sue you and receive a judgment.
 Stop wage garnishments by contacting the debt relief experts at My AZ Lawyers.

 - Child support obligations (court ordered)